tuwien-musicir/msd/README.md

 The dataset does however not provide an easy download possibility for the audio files, thus researchers are basically limited to the features provided with the dataset.
 Using a content provider, for which links with unique IDs to the internal database existed in the MSD, we downloaded [audio samples](http://www.ifs.tuwien.ac.at/mir/msd/collectionCharacteristics.html), mostly in the form of 30 or 60 second snippets.
 Subsequently, we provide a [multitude of features](http://www.ifs.tuwien.ac.at/mir/msd/download.html) extracted from these samples, to allow comparison between them.

+## Contributors

+- Alexander Schindler
+- Rudolf Mayer
+- Thomas Lidy
+- Peter Knees
+- Andreas Rauber

 ## Ground Truth Assignments

 To allow for popular tasks in Music Information retrieval research such as musical genre classification, we  further provide a [categorisation](http://www.ifs.tuwien.ac.at/mir/msd/download.html#groundtruth) of a subset of the collection into genres obtained from the All Music Guide ([allmusic.com](http://allmusic.com)).

-The Million Song Dataset (MSD) is currently the largest music dataset \cite{Bertin-Mahieux2011} and provides meta-data for one million contemporary (until 2011) songs, including attributes such as titles, artist and album names, but also references to third party meta-data repositories such as MusicBrainz or 7Digital over which audio samples can be obtained.

-AllMusic \cite{datta2002} is a Web portal of a large music information database including album reviews, artist biographies as well as expert tagging for albums according into genres, styles, moods and themes.
+AllMusic is a Web portal of a large music information database including album reviews, artist biographies as well as expert tagging for albums according into genres, styles, moods and themes.
 Data-collection is aligned to \cite{schindler2012}.
 Meta-data was automatically collected from AllMusic using a web-scraping script based on direct string matching to query for artist-release combinations.
 From the resulting Album Web page genre, style, mood and theme tags were collected (see Table \ref{tab:tags_overview}).
-%

 ### Genres